Dr-BoYuan/official/content/authors/admin/_index.md

 Hey, welcome to my personal website.

- I am currently a Lecturer in Computing and academic in Data Science Research Centre, with School of Computing and Engineering, University of Derby, UK.
+I am currently a Lecturer in Computing and a faculty member in Data Science Research Centre, with School of Computing and Engineering, University of Derby, UK.

 I explore applied machine learning techniques and business-oriented data science to help companies establish cost-effective IT infrastructures and develop state-of-the-art AI solutions.
 I am specialising in helping business use analytics to make data-driven decisions and gain competitive advantage.